AustinVaday/CS130/README.md

       * coordinatesTest() tests whether the group's coordinates are set to be the leader's latitude and longitude.

 * Detailed class/API definitions can be viewed through our JavaDoc documentation, located at LunchMeet/index.html

+## Running the Code
+* Import the project into Android Studio.
+* Either download an Android emulator from Android Studio or plug in an Android phone in development mode and download the app to the phone.
+* Run the app either in the emulator or the phone.
+* To run unit tests, navigate to the file in Android Studio, right click, and then press "Run" on that file.